joy7103/Healthify_Base/README.md

 # Healthify_Base

+This mini-project is a real life implementation of Dynamic Programming(Knapsack problem) in our daily lives.We use DP to make our personal diet planner that chooses food items to maximixe protein intake.

  Approach
 We need to make sure that a person is intaking meals per day and is well balanced in calorie to protein intake.We find out the best-balanced diet for a customer, concerning our problem statement.